Tuesday, May 31

 • Candyland Colorforms Travel edition

-6. Candyland is a 2 to 4 player game.
-Age stated on box to play is 3+ years old.
-Some of the skills that the game Candyland could teach to toddlers are social skills, learning colors, counting, understanding directions, how to take turns with others, helps imagination, and how to follow rules.
+6. Candyland is a 2 to 4-player game.
+The age stated on the box to play is 3+ years old.
+The game Candyland could teach toddlers social skills such as learning colors, counting, understanding directions, taking turns with others, helping imagination, and following the rules.

 Share a fact about Candyland (Candy Land) with us?